engitest-02/bms/README.md

 - [x] change parent via drag&drop on decomposition
 - [ ] look&feel attributes
 - [ ] hover defintion attibutes
-- [ ] Make the import mechanism of awv list ("keuzelijsten") better by taking into account the status change (don't  know if it happens but theoritically it could)
+- [ ] make the import mechanism of awv list ("keuzelijsten") better by taking into account the status change (don't  know if it happens but theoritically it could)
 - [ ] fix tree_level which should be filled in (after having checked it's still useful)
 - [ ] keep common attributes when user changes of type